How to Buy Bitcoin 2025: Beginner Guide

 • FTX (2022): Mismanagement and fraud, not a hack

-Security Lessons Learned
+Security Lessons learnt

 • Not Your Keys, Not Your Coins: Self-custody importance